BarbWire-1/geometrix/README.md

 ### ...and a huge THANKS!
 to Gondwana from [Gondwanasoft](https://github.com/gondwanasoft) who helped me to understand OOP in JS a bit better, while working on the fitbit-3D-text project.
 This encouraged me to try something in TS (Not that I know, what I'm doing!).

-He now built a [fitbit-widget-template](https://github.com/gondwanasoft/fitbit-widget-template) based on the approach in JS.
+He worked out a [fitbit-widget-template](https://github.com/gondwanasoft/fitbit-widget-template) for creating your own widgets based on an OOP approach in JS.

 Any ideas or critcism would be highly appreciated!
 I just tried, what I thought might work.
 But I'm totally convinced there will be much better solutions...